 Bristow & Sutor is classified as a Data Controller and a Data Processor depending on the data we are processing and the purpose for which it is being processed.

 For example, our clients are the Controllers of the debtors’ data.
 Bristow & Sutor is the Controller of the recordings of debtors captured by Enforcement Agents.
-Bristow & Sutor is Joint Controller of transaction data from payments made by debtors to Bristow & Sutor on behalf of the client and other personal data on cases, which is necessary for defense of legal claims.
+Bristow & Sutor is Joint Controller of transaction data from payments made by debtors to Bristow & Sutor on behalf of the client and other personal data on cases, which is necessary for defence of legal claims.

-As a Data Processor, when processing data on behalf of our clients, we must comply with our contractual obligations and act only on the documented instructions of the Data Controller.
+As a Data Processor, when processing data on behalf for our clients, we must comply with our contractual obligations and act only on the documented instructions of the Data Controller.
 If we at any point determine the purpose and means of processing outside the instructions of the controller, we shall be considered a Data Controller.